HexaneNetworks/help-articles/content/web-hosting/general/creating-a-redirect.md

 #### Method
 1. Login to [cPanel](https://cpanel.hexanenetworks.com) by doing one of the following: using the login information provided in the **Web Hosting Information** email or using the CPanel shortcut in the [Billing Area](https://billing.hexanenetworks.com/)
-2. Once you are in cPanel search for **Redirects** and proceed to click on the appropiate result.
+2. Once you are in cPanel search for **Redirects** and proceed to click on the appropriate result.
 3. In the **Type** field choose whether you would like a permanent or a temporary redirect.
 A temporary redirect will not update the users bookmarks.
 4. In the **https?://(www.)?** field select the domain or subdomain you would like to redirect from.
 5. In the **/** field input the filepath you would like to redirect from.